Add request body

 Add more keys and values, as required.

-On the create request screen, click "Body".
+On the create request screen, select the Body tab.

-Click the "form-data" tab.
+Click the form-data tab.

 Enter a key and value in the inputs.